freaky-dirac/spring-security-example/README.md

-# Spring Security example
+# RESTful api spring example

-A simple security example of RESTful application using spring 4.
+A simple example of RESTful application using spring 4.

 ## Dependencies manager
 maven 3.2.5